 Professional Development with Lily

 Lily is available for keynotes, single-session workshops, full-year coaching, and more.
-She works alongside Preschool through Grade 8 administrators and teachers to design professional development that is inspiring and practical: Lily believes that the best professional development offers not only an invitation for a shift in mindset, but also the tangible resources to make that shift a reality.
+She works alongside Preschool through Grade 8 administrators and teachers to design professional development that is inspiring and practical: Lily believes that the best PD offers not only an invitation for a shift in mindset, but also the tangible resources to make that shift a reality.
 When Lily supports educators, she comes prepared with custom-created materials (such as differentiated templates, mentor texts, and writing invitations) so teachers and students can try out new ideas immediately.

 Below, you’ll find a list of Lily’s most popular workshops and coaching topics.